• Skip to primary navigation

 Instructions

-• Finish the filling: Stir the potato mixture, chicken breast, peas and corn into the filling.
-Set aside to cool completely before adding to the pie crust.
+• Finish filling: Stir chicken mixture, ½ cup frozen peas and ½ cup frozen corn into filling.
+Check for seasoning and adjust as needed.
+Set aside to cool completely before adding to pie crust (cooling filling completely will help prevent a soggy crust).

 Notes